character-navigator/frontend/README.md

 The Frontend repository is created to demonstrate the project work.
 It is written in TypeScript using React.

+## Note

+The frontend application is not optimized for wide formats.
+To ensure proper display, please follow these steps:

+1. Open your browser.
+2. Enable developer mode by pressing `F12`.
+3. Set the device dimensions to "iPhone 14 Pro Max".

 ## Libraries Used

 The project utilizes the following npm libraries: